 After the 8 hour sail we set the anchor in the bay of Hapatoni, Tahuata.
 Our friends, Eric and Liz, on Secret Agent Man were also anchored there and had actually been at a local wedding all day so we put the dinghy in and headed for town.
 We were happily met by all the local children playing on the dock.
 They took our dingy line and after we tied it up they were eager to jump into it and play with the paddles.
 We walked away hoping everything would be working and floating when we returned.
 What happened next was completely unexpected.

 As we walked down the main road that followed the bay we came across a little concrete building with a bunch of guys sitting next to it in somewhat of a circle, singing and swaying back and forth.
 We then saw Eric pop up from the circle and come to say hi.
 He was eager to introduce us to his friends he had been hanging out with the past couple days and at the wedding earlier.
 Everyone had apparently been drinking boxed wine and smoking Paki-lo-lo (marijuana) all day.
-It was about 3 p.m. on a Sunday and most of these guys couldn’t stand up straight.
-I felt almost back home.
-As we walked closer to the circle I spotted Jauquim (from Hanumenu on Hiva Oa), his eyes barely open.
+More and more people have taken up smoking marijuana since it’s become legalized recently and it has become even easier for people to find bongs for sale online, adding to the drug’s popularity.
+Goodn like tt was about 3 p.m. on a Sunday and most of these guys couldn’t stand up straight.
+I felt almost back home. walked closer to the circle I spotted Jauquim (from Hanumenu on Hiva Oa), his eyes barely open.
 He recognized us right away but had problems with our names.
 At first he stood up and came to shake my hand, calling me “brother”.
 I, of course, thought he meant brother as in “hey bro”.
 Nope, he actually thought that was my name.
 After figuring this out and reminding him I was Brady he then pointed to Brian and said “brother”.
 I said yea, of course thinking that he meant it in the “that is your brother” sort of way.
 A few times of him calling Brian brother was enough to make us realize that’s what he now thought Brian’s name was.
 We corrected him and tried to get the point across that we were brothers, family.
 He already knew this from the first time we met him in Hanamenu, Hiva Oa but I guess the boxed wine and paki-lo-lo had fogged his memory.

 It was like showing up to a bar too late, right when they are about to close.
 Everyone had been drinking for hours and were giggling and singing and there we were, sober, just hanging out.
 The boxed wine did get passed around quite often which helped a little bit.
 Maybe an hour had gone by before people started to stagger off.
 One guy even stayed sitting there for a nice nap with his chin buried into his chest.